 Adipose tissue produces leptin, tumor necrosis factoralpha, plasminogen activator inhibitor-1, and adiponectinlike cytokines acting as acute phase reactants in the plasma (27, 28).
-Excess weight-induced chronic lowgrade vascular endothelial inflammation plays a significant role in the pathogenesis of accelerated atherosclerosis in whole body (1, 2).
+Excess weight-induced chronic lowgrade vascular endothelial inflammation plays a significant role in the pathogenesis of accelerated atherosclerosis in the whole body (1, 2).
 Additionally, excess weight may cause an increased blood volume as well as an increased cardiac output.
 The prolonged increase in the blood volume may lead to myocardial hypertrophy terminating with a decreased cardiac compliance.
-Combination of these cardiovascular risk factors eventually terminate with increased risks of arrhythmias, cardiac failure, and sudden cardiac death.
+Combination of these cardiovascular risk factors eventually terminates with increased risks of arrhythmias, cardiac failure, and sudden cardiac death.
 Similarly, the prevalence of CHD and stroke increased parallel to the increased BMI values in the other studies (29, 30), and risk of death from all causes including cancers increased throughout the range of moderate to severe weight excess in all age groups (31).
 The relationship between excess weight, elevated BP, and plasma triglycerides is described in the metabolic syndrome (14), and clinical manifestations of the syndrome include obesity, dyslipidemia, HT, insulin resistance, and proinflammatory and prothrombotic states (12).
-For example, prevalence of excess weight (p<0.01), DM (p<0.05), HT (p<0.001), and smoking (p<0.01) were all higher in the hypertriglyceridemia (200 mg/dL and higher) group in a previous study (32).
+For example, prevalence of excess weight (p<0.01), DM (p<0.05), HT (p<0.001), and smoking (p<0.01) were all higher in the hypertriglyceridemia group (200 mg/dL and higher) in a previous study (32).
 On the other hand, the prevalence of increased LDL cases were similar both in the hypertriglyceridemia and control groups in the same study (32).
-Similarly, although the higher plasma trigycerides (p<0.001), LDL and HDL values were lower in the group with plasma HDL levels (they were?) lower than 40 mg/dL in the other study (p<0.000 for both) (33).
+Additionally, the higher plasma trigycerides (p<0.001), LDL and HDL values were lower in the group with plasma HDL levels lower than 40 mg/dL in the other study (p<0.000 for both) (33).
+Similarly, plasma triglycerides were higher in the first group with the lowest LDL and HDL values in the present study.
+On the other hand, the lowest triglycerides value of the third group can be explained by the lowest prevalence of smoking of the same group since there are significant associations between hypertriglyceridemia and smoking (34, 35).